 A valid license is essential to the operation of any business.
 Start-ups in India may need to register their company and acquire different licenses applicable under different statutes, depending on the nature and scale of the firm.
 The Shop and Establishment license is required for any location where commercial or professional activities take place.

 The requirements for the types of business licenses required for a Startup vary from sector to sector.
 The issuance of licenses is influenced by the many laws and policies in India that deal with the environment, food safety, labour, and employment, as well as the Foreign Direct Investment Policy, Foreign Exchange Management Act, the Reserve Bank of India, and the Securities and Exchange Board of India.

 4. How do I choose a lawyer for my Startup?

 It’s important to conduct your research when hiring a lawyer, just as you would when looking for a venture capitalist.
 You need to make sure you feel at ease with this person and have faith in their capacity to serve your company’s needs and protect it from harm.
 Learn as much as you can from his or her background.
 Each side must be confident in the other’s suitability and competence to handle the necessary legal work.

 5. What is Startup India?

 A Startup lawyer can guide you through the registration process with DPIIT.
 “Startup India” is a lucrative Government of India program introduced to create an environment conducive to the emergence of innovative businesses that may stimulate long-term economic expansion and massive job creation.
-The goal of the Startup India programme is to foster entrepreneurship by providing a boost to the availability of bank financing for new businesses.
-The goal is to limit the influence of governments in many policy areas and to do away with “licence raj” and other regulatory roadblocks in areas such as land use permits, proposals for foreign investment, and environmental approvals.
+The goal of the Startup India program is to foster entrepreneurship by providing a boost to the availability of bank financing for new businesses.
+The goal is to limit the influence of governments in many policy areas and to do away with “license raj” and other regulatory roadblocks in areas such as land use permits, proposals for foreign investment, and environmental approvals.